KoanOps/Recs/Books/CSBooks.md

 ## Practice Paths
 - Convert a project from another language you already know into C *(easiest path)*
 - Read a lot of C code, modify it, observe the effect *(easier path if you have good memory)*
-- Take a Microprocessor Applications course to understand Assembly and its connection to C *(harder path)*
+- Take a Microprocessor Applications course to understand Assembly, and its connection to C *(harder path)*
 - Write a lot of C code from scratch *(hardest path)*

 # Computer Architecture (x86)